eder1234/pollock_plots/README.md

 ```
 python pollock_plot-0.py
 ```
+This code uses by default the `master_08052022.pkl` as input.
+You can edit the code if necessary.
 ## Output

 The output plots will be saved in a folder named `cluster_plots` within the same directory as your script.
 Each plot will be named according to its cluster, for example, `cluster_1.png`, `cluster_2.png`, etc.